-b.
-As indicated in DFARS 242.7502, contractors with cost type or contracts with progress payments based on a percentage or stage of completion shall maintain an acceptable accounting system.

-c.
-In accordance with DFARS 242.7503, a Contracting Officer when contemplating a cost type contract or contract with progress payments made on the basis of costs incurred by the contractor or on a percentage or stage of completion, should insert the clause at DFARS 252.242.7006 in solicitations and contracts.
+- a.
+This section provides guidance for auditing accounting systems for covered defense contractor's compliance with DFARS 252.242-7006, applicable regulations and contract terms. - b.
+As indicated in DFARS 242.7502, contractors with cost type or contracts with progress payments based on a percentage or stage of completion shall maintain an acceptable accounting system. - c.
+In accordance with DFARS 242.7503, a Contracting Officer when contemplating a cost type contract or contract with progress payments made on the basis of costs incurred by the contractor or on a percentage or stage of completion, should insert the clause at DFARS 252.242-7006 in solicitations and contracts. - d.

-d.
 An understanding of the internal control environment, accounting framework and organizational structure will serve as a framework for evaluating the overall effectiveness of the internal controls.
-The accounting framework and organizational structure may also be used for risk assessment when evaluating other contractor business systems, when applicable (e.g. the contractor accounting system has not changed, the accounting system audit is current).

-e.
-Overall accounting controls include the contractor's controls to assure it remains financially capable to perform on Government contracts, and it maintains a current description of the accounting system, including a current, accurate, and complete disclosure statement (if CAS covered) and a current chart of accounts.

-f.
-Refer to 2-306.2 and 2-306.3 for the auditor's fundamental requirements for obtaining and documenting an understanding of a contractor's internal controls and assessing control risk as it relates to the examination of the accounting system and its subsystems.
+The accounting framework and organizational structure may also be used for risk assessment when evaluating other contractor business systems, when applicable (e.g., the contractor accounting system has not changed, the accounting system audit is current). - e.
+Overall accounting controls include the contractor's controls to assure it remains financially capable to perform on Government contracts, and it maintains a current description of the accounting system, including a current, accurate, and complete Disclosure Statement (if CAS covered) and a current chart of accounts. - f.
+Refer to CAM 2-306.2 and 2-306.3 for the auditor's fundamental requirements for obtaining and documenting an understanding of a contractor's internal controls and assessing control risk as it relates to the examination of the accounting system.

-5-302 Contract Clause DFARS 252.242-7006
+5-302 Contract Clause DFARS 252.242-7006 \\

 a.
-The clause of DFARS 252.242-7006 Accounting System Administration provides 18 Criteria with which an acceptable accounting system must comply.
-Compliance with those criteria provides reasonable assurance that applicable laws and regulations are complied with; the accounting system and cost data are reliable; the risk of misallocations and mischarges is minimized; and the contract allocation and charges are consistent with billing procedures.
+The clause of DFARS 252.242-7006 Accounting System Administration provides 18 criteria with which an acceptable accounting system must comply.

-b.
-As prescribed in DFARS 252-242-7006(a)(1), an acceptable accounting system means a system that complies with the system criteria in DFARS 252.242-7006(c) (refer to 5-305) to provide reasonable assurance that a.
-Refer to 5-103 for DCAA's general audit policy for the audit of contractor business systems and applicable sub-systems and related internal controls.

-(1) applicable laws and regulations are complied with,

-- (2) the accounting system and cost data are reliable, - (3) risk misallocations and mischarges are minimized, and - (4) contract allocations and charges are consistent with billing procedures.
+- b.
+As prescribed in DFARS 252.242-7006(a)(1), an acceptable accounting system means a system that complies with the system criteria in DFARS 252.242-7006(c) (refer to 5-305) to provide reasonable assurance that - (1) applicable laws and regulations are complied with; - (2) the accounting system and cost data are reliable; - (3) risk misallocations and mischarges are minimized; and - (4) contract allocations and charges are consistent with billing procedures.